rorosaurus/FurretTotem/README.md

 ````

 ## Power
-I butchered a USB cable to supply the 5V power to the panel via a battery bank.
-At full brightness, this pulls about 2 amps.
+Originally I was planning to power this off some 18650's, but I butchered a USB cable to supply the 5V power to the panel for testing, and I'm really enjoying how simple it is.
+At full brightness, the panel pulls about 2 amps @ 5 volts.

 If I want to power this off a single 5V/3A USB port , this gives me 15W to work with.
 Minus ~1W for the ESP32, this leaves 14W for the panels.
 For 2 panels, this leaves ~7W each, giving me a max brightness of ~165/255.
 That brightness is suitable for sunlight conditions, but the ability to go brighter would be better.
 Maybe use 2 ports and split up the power distribution for each panel?

 Actual power measurements: